 It’s becoming increasingly important to engage with customers even after the sale is secured.
-After all, it’s easier and cheaper to retain your customer than it is to attract a new one.
+After all, it’s easier and cheaper to retain your existing customers than it is to attract new ones.

 In fact, loyal customers are 5x as likely to repurchase.
 They’re also 5x as likely to forgive a bad experience and 4x as likely to refer your brand or products to a friend.

 Not only that, loyal customers are 7x more likely to be early adopters of any new products or offerings you announce.

 In this post, we’ll share eight high-quality tactics to help build customer engagement and successfully retain it after the checkout.

 First, let’s take a little deeper look into why this is so important.

 Building long-term customer relationships are crucial.
 Acquiring a new customer is anywhere from five to 25 times more expensive than retaining existing ones.

 In fact, increasing customer retention rates by just 5% can increase profits by 25-95%.

 The new marketing funnel shows the importance of after-sale engagement:

 It’s not enough to stop at retention anymore.
 The funnel now extends to include expansion and advocacy.
 The expansion phase is when your customer purchase habits expand to include more of your product offerings.